evelinanaumovich/computer_vision_project3/README.md

 # Wildfire Classification
+The task at hand is to detect images that have current wildfires.
 For this project we took videos that were recorded by ALERTCalifornia from two spots, Blue Ridge 1 and Santiago Peak 2.
-We split out data into two classes in order to train our model, fire and no fire.
+We split our data into two classes in order to train our model, fire and no fire.
 We are using YOLO as our model in order to classify these images.

 # Step 1: Gathering Data
 We implemented a program called getData.py and ran it over a span of 10 hours to get enough data for both the cameras.
 This data was then put in data/coffeePotNoFire and data/santiagoPeakNoFire.
 For our fire videos we found the same webcams that had fire from youtube and uploaded the images that we took to data/coffeePotFire and data/santiagoPeakFire.